Verified CPA contact data

 The part a static CPA list cannot give you.

-Tax-software in use, busy-season hiring, audit-versus-tax mix.
+Tax software in use, busy-season hiring, audit-versus-tax mix.
 The signals a CPA practice broadcasts are not the ones a generic list captures.
-Point Orbital's agents at your ICP and they research each firm for the signals you score on, then attach them to the record.
+Point Orbital’s agents at your ICP and they research each firm for the signals you score on, then tag the record.
 A few that teams ask for:

 If you can define the signal, an agent can go find it.
 That is the difference between a list and a worklist.